ucb-stat133/stat133-spring-2018/labs/lab05-dplyr-ggplot-basics.md

 Grouped operations
 ------------------

 To actually appreciate the power of `summarise()`, we need to introduce the other major basic verb in `"dplyr"`: `group_by()`.
-This is the function that allows you to do perform data aggregations, or *grouped operations*.
+This is the function that allows you to perform data aggregations, or *grouped operations*.

 Let's see the combination of `summarise()` and `group_by()` to calculate the average salary by team: